-This remuneration policy (this "Policy") will, upon approval by the shareholders' meeting of Exor N.V. ("Exor" or the "Company") on 28 May 2024, replace the remuneration policy that was approved by Exor's shareholders' meeting on 31 May 2023.
-It describes the policies, structures and principles in the area of remuneration for the executive directors ("Executive Directors") and the non-executive directors ("Non-Executive Directors") of Exor.
+This remuneration policy (this "Policy") was approved by the general meeting of Exor N.V. ("Exor" or the "Company") on 22 May 2025 and replaces the remuneration policy that was approved by the general meeting on 28 May 2024.
+It describes the policies, structures and principles applicable to the remuneration for the executive directors ("Executive Directors") and the non-executive directors ("Non-Executive Directors") of Exor.

-Exor is a diversified holding company with a culture that combines entrepreneurial spirit and financial discipline.
+Exor is a diversified investment company with a culture that combines entrepreneurial spirit and financial discipline.
 Our purpose is to build great companies, that perform to the highest standards, seek renewal and change, are distinctive and act in a responsible way, while providing opportunities for its people to grow, make a positive contribution to society and deliver superior returns to its investors.